programmerfriend/programmerfriend.github.io/_posts/2019-06-16-monolith-vs-microservices.md

 The other factors are rate of change and complexity.
 A high rate of change and a high complexity would both be factors which move my decision more to the Microservice architecture.

 In contrast, when you are not really familiar with the domain, starting out with a Monolith can be really beneficial.
 Just do yourself a favor and try your best on keeping it modularized.
 This will easen the way in case you ever decide to cut your Monolith into multiple services down the road.

+In case you are more interested in a post about experience with microservices - feel free to go to my article: [What two years with Microservices taught me](https://programmerfriend.com/what-two-years-with-microservices-taught-me/)